 Following comment #434 of Iteration 1 review cycle the queue naming for CTA and ieCA was revised and amended to reflect the new approach

 IE918/IE919 and corresponding references to CCN queues and functionality was removed entirely from DDCOM.
-Figure “Figure 34: Normal Operations with CS/MIS2” was also updated.
+Figure “Figure 34: Normal Operations with CS/MIS” was also updated.
 This was a comment raised during the review cycle of Iteration 1 that was not correctly implemented

 Definitions of R/C/G and BRTs/TRTs was revised to reflect the current/future status.
 DDCOM was updated to remove the distinction between Px.0/Px.1.RTC id – 35110